asmuth/clip/manual/installation.md

 Installation
 ============

-fviz is written in C++.
+clip is written in C++.
 You can either install a binary release or compile from source.
-Once the installation is complete, you will have a `fviz` binary on your system.
+Once the installation is complete, you will have a `clip` binary on your system.

-You can find the complete [source code on Github](http://github.com/asmuth/fviz)
+You can find the complete [source code on Github](http://github.com/asmuth/clip)

 ### Compile from source

-To build fviz, you need an up-to-date C++ compiler, cmake, libharfbuzz and libfreetype.
+To build clip, you need an up-to-date C++ compiler, cmake, libharfbuzz and libfreetype.
 To install these dependencies, run the following command:

     # Ubuntu